 For a step by step guide on exactly how to eat to support optimal health in general make sure to check out The Thermo Diet Inside of UMZUfit!

 You will notice that many of the foods listed above are loaded with fiber which isn’t an accident.
-Soluble fiber is an important tool for controlling blood sugar.
+Soluble fiber is an important tool for maintaining healthy blood sugar.
 Fiber slows carbohydrates from digesting and at the same time, slows the absorption of sugar into the blood stream which is really important for staving off any unnecessary blood sugar spikes.
 High fiber foods include many fruits, avocados, whole grains, and kefir.

 3. Manage Stress

 Find regular activities to manage the stress in your life.
 Taking five minutes in the morning, noon, and before dinner to practice deep breathing, meditating, practicing slower forms of yoga, reading, qigong, or listening to relaxing music are all effective at calming anxiety.

 Sleep is important for overall health, but it is particularly crucial for maintaining healthy blood sugar.
 It falls under the label of stress management.
 Research has shown that if you don’t get at least seven hours of sleep each night your cells won’t have enough time to repair themselves, which is particularly helpful in boosting insulin sensitivity.
 Research has shown that those who got less than six hours of sleep nightly were twice as likely to have less sensitive insulin.